krakend/krakend-documentation/configuration/migrating.md

 lastmod: 2018-10-28
 date: 2016-07-01
 linktitle: Migrating from 1.x or 0.x
+title: Migrating KrakenD Configuration from v1.x or v0.x
+description: Seamlessly migrate your KrakenD configuration to a new environment.
+Hassle-free transition for your API Gateway
 menu:
   community_current:
     parent: "010 Configuration file(s)"
-title: Migrating config from KrakenD 1.x or 0.x
 weight: 1000
 ---